azure562/git_practice/content/blog/copy-tech-ux-writing.md

 You may have realized that the three writings serve different purposes.
 To understand the knowledge and skills required for each writing, a good starting point is the job market.
 Search  open positions for copywriter, technical writer, and UX writer, you'll get some ideas quickly.

 * Copywriting is in the domain of **marketing**.
-SEO, analysis, and journalism are often on the we-expect-these from-you list.
+SEO, analysis, and journalism are often on the we-expect-these-from-you list.
 How to know whether a piece of copywriting is good?
 See whether it can sell an idea and/or persuade people to act.
 No wonder the most important element in copywriting is a [call to action](https://en.wikipedia.org/wiki/Call_to_action_(marketing)).

 * Technical writing belongs to the **engineering** world.
 Being part of product deliverables, technical documentation needs to be accurate and objective.
 Technical aptitude is important for a writer to succeed in this position.